 The secure CJSM email is:

-Tetevi has recently been instructed as a led junior in a high-profile case of conspiracy to possess firearms with intent to endanger life.
-The case involves several prominent UK music artists and has been widely reported in the media.
-He also recently secured acquittals in a case of possession of false identity documents and high-value fraud following a four-day trial at Inner London Crown Court.
+Recent instructions include appearing as a led junior in a widely-reported case of conspiracy to possess firearms with intent to endanger life.
+He also secured acquittals in a case of possessing false identity documents and fraud, and successfully appealed sentence in the Court of Appeal.

 Tetevi accepts instructions in both English and French.